makerdao/mips/MIP16/mip16.md

 In addition, the use of the weekly cycle as defined in this MIP should only occur where there is a specific need to use the weekly cycle as opposed to the monthly cycle.
 Consensus among the Governance Facilitators is required in order to make use of the weekly cycle as opposed to the monthly cycle.

 Emergency governance actions are explicitly allowed outside of MIP-defined governance processes due to the time-sensitive nature of emergency responses and the permissionless nature of on-chain proposals and voting.

-**Important Notes:**

-- As the Weekly Governance Cycle runs from Monday until the following Wednesday, there will in effect be two concurrent Weekly Governance Cycles from Monday to Wednesday each week.
-- If there are no substantive changes due to be made to the Maker Protocol, the Governance Facilitators, in conjunction with the Protocol Engineering Core Unit, may opt not to publish an Executive Vote.
-This decision should be announced and justified on the Maker Forum.
-- If a non-standard weekly poll ("signal request") has been proposed, it will also be put in the weekly poll.
-To create a non-standard weekly poll requires an urgent and apparent reason from a timing perspective to justify it.
-It is important to note that a non-standard weekly poll cannot be used for long-term decisions and requires consensus from the Governance Facilitators before it can be accepted and published.

----
-### MIP16c3: Limiting Governance to MIP-defined processes

-With the acceptance of this MIP, non-emergency governance of the Maker Protocol must now happen under processes defined by Accepted MIPs.
-MIPs defining governance processes include [MIP51](https://github.com/makerdao/mips/blob/master/MIP51/mip51.md) and [MIP16](https://github.com/makerdao/mips/blob/master/MIP16/mip16.md), which define monthly and weekly Governance Cycles, respectively.

-In addition, the use of the weekly cycle as defined in this MIP should only occur where there is a specific need to use the weekly cycle as opposed to the monthly cycle.
-Consensus among the Arbitration or Ecosystem Facilitators is required in order to make use of the weekly cycle as opposed to the monthly cycle.

-Emergency governance actions are explicitly allowed outside of MIP-defined governance processes due to the time-sensitive nature of emergency responses and the permissionless nature of on-chain proposals and voting.